hundlab/LongQt/docs/LongQTMenus.md

 are also written to simvars.xml.
 * dss0.tsv - The values from the Measured Properties at the end of the simulation.

-Note: the file naming structure is mostly the same for grid simulations except that cell_0_1 is prepended to the output of each file, where 0 would be the cells row number and 1 would be the cells column number.
+__Note__: the file naming structure is mostly the same for grid simulations except that cell_0_1 is prepended to the output of each file, where 0 would be the cells row number and 1 would be the cells column number.

 e.
 Include important notes – ex, run simulation goes from 0 to 100 when there’s only one trial